Vegan Keto Chaffle Waffle Recipe

 This post may contain affiliate links.
 See my disclosure policy.

-Chaffles are everywhere now: peanut butter chaffles, pizza chaffles, even chocolate chaffles.
-The classic low-carb chaffle uses egg and mozzarella cheese, but that doesn’t work if you’re sensitive to dairy or eggs, or if you’re eating vegan keto.
-This dairy-free version skips the egg and cheese completely, making it a plant-based low-carb breakfast option.
+Chaffles are everywhere now: peanut butter chaffles, breakfast sandwich chaffles, even chocolate chip waffles.
+The classic keto chaffle uses egg and mozzarella, but that doesn’t work if you’re sensitive to dairy or eggs, or if you’re eating vegan.
+I wanted a version that skips both completely and still holds together like the original chaffle recipe.

 Ingredients